Using LegacyFlo you can backup email data from a mailbox to a data file in your own AWS S3 bucket.

 - Click Verify.
 LegacyFlo will check the access to the bucket.

 - If LegacyFlo cannot access the bucket, you will be shown an error message similar to All access to this object has been disabled.
 Check S3 access rights and name and retry.

 - If the connection is successful then click on Save.
 LegacyFlo will remember this S3 for further requests.

 C. Prepare the SOURCE SERVER to allow access to LegacyFlo

 - The emails to be migrated are available in the mailboxes hosted on the source server.
 Emails that have been downloaded using the POP protocol and deleted from the server, cannot be migrated using this option.

-- You should have the rights and the capability to reset the passwords on the source in order to access the mailboxes OR should be able to delegate the access.
+- You should have the credentials to access the mailboxes to be migrated.
+You should have the rights and the capability to reset the passwords on the source in order to access the mailboxes OR should be able to delegate the access.

 - The source email service provider should allow large emails downloaded via IMAP/API without any throttling.